-Each February, the Committee approves our operational, financial and strategic goals for that year based on recommendations and input from management.
+During the first quarter of each year, the Committee approves our operational, financial and strategic goals for that year based on recommendations and input from management.
 These approved company performance goals become the individual performance goals for our CEO.
 As discussed further below, our CEO establishes the individual performance goals for each of our other executive officers.

-At the Committee's subsequent meetings during the year, our CEO provides the Committee a detailed progress update on the performance goals approved in February.
+At the Committee's subsequent meetings during the year, our CEO provides the Committee a detailed progress update on the performance goals approved in the first quarter.
 The Committee also receives and reviews updates on governance trends, regulatory changes and industry compensation matters at its meetings.

-Each September, the Committee considers certain compensation actions for our Named Officers, including salary adjustments and annual long-term incentive awards.
+During the third quarter of each year, the Committee considers certain compensation actions for our Named Officers, including salary adjustments and annual long-term incentive awards.
 The Committee reviews industry compensation data and relevant external trends, along with an assessment of our progress toward our operational, financial and strategic goals and each Named Officer's contributions toward our achievement of such goals, to determine the appropriate compensation actions.

-At its meeting in the following first calendar quarter, the Committee considers a range of information to determine the appropriate annual bonuses for our CEO and other Named Officers, including:
+At its meeting in the following first quarter, the Committee considers a range of information to determine the appropriate annual bonuses for our CEO and other Named Officers, including:

-- Audited financial information to evaluate and certify the actual performance achieved as compared to the company performance goals and the financial performance goal stated in our Executive Officer Annual Bonus Plan. - Company performance relative to the company operational, financial and strategic goals established at the beginning of the prior year. - Individual officer performance relative to the individual performance goals established at the beginning of the prior year. - The prior year's economic environment, commodity price fluctuations and other unforeseen influences (adverse or beneficial) that should be considered in the Committee's evaluation of company and individual officer performance.
+- Audited financial information to evaluate and certify the actual performance achieved as compared to the company performance goals and the financial performance goal stated in our Executive Officer Annual Bonus Plan. - Company performance relative to the company operational, financial and strategic goals established in the first quarter of the prior year. - Individual officer performance relative to the individual performance goals established in the first quarter of the prior year. - The prior year's economic environment, commodity price fluctuations and other unforeseen influences (adverse or beneficial) that should be considered in the Committee's evaluation of company and individual officer performance.